marinasundstrom/BookStoreScraper/README.md

 This project scrapes [Books to Scrape](http://books.toscrape.com/), and saves the content to the computer so that you can browse the site offline.

-The project is coded in C#/.NET and for HTML parsing it uses [AngleSharp](https://anglesharp.github.io/).
+The project is coded in C#/.NET, and for HTML parsing it uses [AngleSharp](https://anglesharp.github.io/).

+After running, check the "Output" directory, next to the executable, for the result.

 ## Details